☀️Fun EOY Review Ideas!

 Other ideas that can help save money:

-- Make class coupons.
+• Make class coupons for rewards.
 (No homework, wear a hat, bring a show & tell item, bring your favorite game for indoor recess, etc…)

-While you’ve got winter on the brain…Check out our Winter Read Aloud suggestions and no-prep activities to go with them!
+While you’ve got winter on the brain…Check out these Winter Read Aloud suggestions and no-prep activities to go with them!

 Are you looking for fun activities for your classroom this holiday season?
 Check out these fun math, reading, writing, and science Christmas ideas!